-First found in Ferrara, with records showing Eugenio Agostini there in 923.
+First found in Ferrara, a city and comune in Emilia-Romagna, northern Italy, capital city of the Province of Ferrara.
+One of the first records of the name was Eugenio Agostini who was listed there in 923.
 Also around this time, Alessandro Agostini was secretary of the Duke and another Alessandro Agostini, of the same family in Ferrara, was the Councillor of Alfonso I.

 Another 579 words(41 lines of text) are included under the topic Early Dagostino Notables in all our PDF Extended History products.